 The Probation Department has maintained and grown numerous collaboratives since the beginning of Realignment.
 It is clear that to accomplish the Department's goals of public safety and reducing recidivism, a county-wide team approach is needed.
 Some of these collaboratives include ETR, KernBHRS, CBOs, and other law enforcement agencies.
 ETR receives referrals from DPOs for AB 109 employment and work experience programs.
-These programs offer offenders a way to improve skills and potentially gain employment.
+These programs offer offenders a way to improve their job skills and readiness for employment.
 Officers work closely with both mental health professionals and substance abuse specialists from KernBHRS.
-Certain offenders must have these issues addressed before they can move forward with their overall rehabilitation.
-With the AB 109 CBO Program, the Probation Department can directly refer offenders into a number of programs that address many different issues.
+Certain offenders must have their behavioral health and substance abuse issues addressed before they can move forward with their overall rehabilitation.
+The Probation Department directly refers offenders into a number of community-based organizations (CBO) which address many different issues, including transitional housing.
 These additional services increase the likelihood of successful completion from supervision and are a welcome and needed resource for officers.
-Probation staff also continued their collaborations with other law enforcement agencies.
-Probation is very active in Street Interdiction Team (SIT) operations throughout the County and assists other law enforcement agencies when requested.
+Probation works closely with other law enforcement agencies on a regular basis and is an integral member of the Street Interdiction Team (SIT), a group that conducts collaborative operations throughout the County.